-In year 9 students complete two practical projects based around fashion and interior design.
-They learn a range of skills, processes and techniques that they can apply to their final year 11 controlled assessment project.
-In year 10 students will complete a third project that might be based around mass production and fashion or costume.
+In year 9 students complete two practical projects based around textiles, fashion and interior design.
+They will learn a range of skills, processes and techniques that they can apply to their portfolio unit over years 10 and 11.
+From January till May of year 11 students will complete the externally set assignment.